young person with back to camera

 The CALL began in 2007 out of a movement among God’s people.
 Many of the organization’s co-founders had firsthand experience of the foster care crisis in Arkansas and saw an opportunity for the Church to step up and serve.
 Christen Butler, Executive Director of The CALL, tells me that this movement was bigger than one church.
 “The really neat thing was it didn’t just start with one church.
 It was, ‘Let’s gather churches together, and how can we, together, step into this space?’
 I believe that’s the unique foundation of The CALL.
 It’s not about one person.
 It’s not a movement of one church.
 It’s a collective movement of God’s people.”

-The CALL’s mission is focused on two things: raising awareness about foster care and raising foster families.
+The CALL’s mission focuses on two things: raising awareness about foster care and recruiting foster families.
 The organization works to educate the community, churches, and families about the realities of foster care.
 They also guide those who feel called to foster care by providing comprehensive, trauma-informed, and Christ-centered training and helping with the extensive pre-certification paperwork required to meet fostering standards.

 The CALL also provides what Christen calls “wrap-around support” for foster families and churches.
 “We engage churches to help educate churches.
-We want to equip churches and create a culture so they can give the stability, love, and care necessary for these families.
+We want to equip churches and foster a culture that enables them to provide the stability, love, and care these families need.
 We provide anything from freezer meals to tangible supplies.
 These kids come into care usually with nothing.
 Maybe just the clothes on their back.
 Here’s a new pair of shoes.
 Here’s a bed this family will need.
 That wrap-around support also covers therapy services for the foster and adoptive parent.”

 Megan Hurtt, The CALL’s Coordinator for Faulkner County, elaborates on the importance of wrap-around support and the collective effort with other non-profit organizations: